-and after several years of keeping ad rates flat to let clients stabilize their businesses, they are now raising prices and negotiating big contracts.
-Even with the price increases, said a panelist, TV advertising is considerably cheaper per thousand viewers than online video ads.
+selling out airtime, and after several years of keeping ad rates flat to let clients stabilize their businesses, they are now raising prices and negotiating big contracts.
+Even with the price increases, Partyka said, TV advertising is considerably cheaper per thousand viewers than online video ads.

 Online media have virtually no chance to achieve profitability, let alone sustainability, panel members said.
-One panelist noted that the largest advertisers use Google AdSense for online placement; this generates little revenue for the sites themselves, and only those with the largest audiences have good prospects to survive.
-Another panelist said that ad revenue is unlikely to ever be sufficient to sustain digital media.
-Paywalls are not a solution either, they said, because most online content in Ukraine is not good enough to get people to pay for it.
+Sydorenko noted that the largest advertisers use Google AdSense for online placement; this generates little revenue for the sites themselves, and only those with the largest audiences have good prospects to survive.
+Chovgan said ad revenue is unlikely to ever be sufficient to sustain digital media.
+Paywalls are not a solution either, he said, because most online content in Ukraine is not good enough to get people to pay for it.

-Regional advertising declined substantially in 2008 and has yet to recover, according to one panelist.
+Regional advertising declined substantially in 2008 and has yet to recover, according to Kosyuk.
 Regional channels lack the market research to demonstrate to advertisers that they have significant local viewership.
-Attempts to set up an advertising sales agency to serve regional channels collec-tively failed long ago.
-One panelist said local oligarchs in Volyn set up and maintain news websites, and even a TV channel, but these do not rely on the market; owners divert money from their other businesses to maintain media that support their political interests.
+Attempts to set up an advertising sales agency to serve regional channels collectively failed long ago.
+Torbich said local oligarchs in Volyn set up and maintain news websites, and even a TV channel, but these do not rely on the market; owners divert money from their other businesses to maintain media that support their political interests.

-Local media are self-sustaining to a certain extent, but only because they pay low salaries and invest little in technical resources, said one panelist.
-Municipal and other media that survive on public money take it for granted, they added.
+Local media are self-sustaining to a certain extent, but only because they pay low salaries and invest little in technical resources, Vynokur said.
+Municipal and other media that survive on public money take it for granted, she added.
 They have little incentive to invest in improving quality and building their audience, and won't do so until they must compete for advertisers and readers.

-Media in embattled eastern Ukraine are just surviving, noted a panelist.
+Media in embattled eastern Ukraine are just surviving, Yeremenko said.
 There is next to no advertising market, the best employees leave for Kyiv, and ex-Party of Regions politicians who want to keep media outlets under their thumbs lead districts.

-According to the and advertising coalition the 2017 media advertising market, including television, radio, print, and digital, totaled UAH 13.51 billion (\$485.1 million), an increase of about 30 percent from 2016.
-It projected 26.5 percent growth this year.
+According to the All-Ukrainian Advertising Coalition (AUAC), the 2017 media advertising market, including television, radio, print, and digital, totaled UAH 13.51 billion (\$485.1 million), an increase of about 30 percent from 2016.
+AUAC projected 26.5 percent growth this year.
 The estimates do not include political advertising and VAT.
-The television advertising market grew by 20 percent to UAH 7.33 billion (\$263.2 million), and projects 26 percent growth in 2018.
-Channels are sold out of advertising time months in advance, as brands rush back into the medium, according to the coalition.
+The television advertising market grew by 20 percent to UAH 7.33 billion (\$263.2 million), and AUAC projects 26 percent growth in 2018.
+Channels are sold out of advertising time months in advance, as brands rush back into the medium, according to AUAC.
 TV sponsorship revenue also grew rapidly because of high inflation and an influx of sponsors from the 2017 Eurovision Song Contest, which was held in Kyiv.